Much to the chagrin of everyone who loves the great outdoors, a new species of exotic tick has officially set up residence in the United States.

 More unusual than this sight, however, was that officials couldn't identify the species of tick clinging to her clothes.
 A team of experts later determined it to be Haemaphysalis longicornis, never before seen in the U.S., and plaguing livestock that had never ventured outside the country.

 A grim discovery

-A description of the team's visit to the tick-plagued farm sounds like something straight out of a horror movie.
+A description of the team's visit in 2017 to the tick-plagued farm sounds like something straight out of a horror movie.

 "Investigation of the Hunterdon property in early October revealed a large number of ticks both on the sheep and throughout the paddock," the scientists shared in a new study published in the Journal of Medical Entomology.
 "The ticks in the paddock were so numerous that they crawled on investigators' pants soon after setting foot inside.
 The sheep was supporting hundreds of ticks, including all three active life stages (larva, nymph, adult).
 Although ticks were concentrated on the sheep’s ears and face, engorged ticks of all stages were readily found all over its body, including areas beneath the animal's thick coat."

 Following a chemical treatment in September 2017, the sheep was later declared tick-free.
 Visits by officials in late November 2017 found no ticks in either the paddocks or the surrounding grounds.
 While scientists were hopeful that the state's cold winter temperatures might kill off any remaining populations, the longhorned tick has one evolutionary advantage that gave them pause.